CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 ## netq install standalone infra-job

-After initialization, this command configures ??? [other infra stuff?]
+After initialization, this command installs kafka and operators to aid in installation of software.

 Alternately, use {{<link title="#netq-install-standalone-full" text="netq install standalone full">}} to perform this and all other steps of a NetQ installation with a single command.